Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Collision-Aware Navigation Framework

-Here, $r_{\rm o}$ and $r_{\rm c}$ are the original reward and collision reward, respectively. $E$ is the current number of episodes. $E_1$ and $E_2$ are the total number of episodes in the first and second training stages, respectively. $r_{\rm c}$ is set to -0.5 when the agent collides with obstacles, and 0 otherwise.
-The setting of $r_{\rm o}$ is based on the selected navigation models.
-A typical reward setting is when the agent takes the \texttt{Done} action and the target object is \texttt{visible}, it receives a large positive reward, and a small time penalty otherwise.
-In \cite{mjol} and \cite{tdanet}, a partial reward is additionally introduced to better learn object relationships.
+Here, $E$ is the global episode counter, $E_1$ and $E_2$ are the total numbers of episodes in the first and second training stages, respectively. $r_{\rm c}$ is set to -0.5 when the agent collides with obstacles, and 0 otherwise.
+Typical settings for $r_{\rm o}$, depending on specific navigation models, reward the agent for successfully reaching the target and penalize time steps to encourage efficiency.
+This reward design, combined with the collision predictor, allows the second stage training to improve collision-free navigation without over-conservative behavior, balancing safety and task success.

-Following previous works \cite{akgvp, hoz, tdanet, ORG, mjol, lstde}, A3C \cite{a3c} reinforcement learning method is adopted to train the navigation agent.
-Assume the following variable definitions: shared global parameters of the actor network $\theta$, the critic network $\theta_v$, and collision prediction module $\phi$, their thread-specific parameters $\theta'$, $\theta_v'$ and $\phi'$, and the global shared episode counter $E$.
+Following previous work \cite{akgvp, hoz, tdanet, ORG, mjol, lstde}, A3C \cite{a3c} reinforcement learning method is adopted to train the navigation agent.
+Let $\theta$, $\theta_v$, and $\phi$ denote the global shared parameters of the actor, the critic , and the collision prediction module, respectively.
+Their thread-specific copies are $\theta'$, $\theta_v'$ and $\phi'$, and $E$ is the global episode counter.
 The actor network learns a policy $\pi(a_t\mid O_t;\theta)$, which predicts the action $a_t$ based on the observation $O_t$.
 The critic network estimates the state-value function $V(O_t;\theta_v)$ based on the observation $O_t$.
 The collision prediction module predicts collision probability $P(I_t;\phi)$ using the current RGB image $I_t$.
-The pseudocode for each A3C thread using the proposed training method is summarized in Algorithm~\ref{algorithm}.
+Algorithm~\ref{algorithm} summarizes the per-thread workflow of the proposed two-stage training method.
+During the first stage ($E < E_1$), the agent explores freely while the collision prediction module is updated using \texttt{MoveAhead} actions.
+During the second stage ($E_1 \le E < E_1 + E_2$), the learned predictor guides navigation under a collision penalty, while its parameters remain fixed to prevent overfitting.
+This design ensures effective exploration in the first stage and safe, collision-free navigation in the second.